michael-bmstu/michael-bmstu/README.md

 I built a pipeline to train the ResNet101 model using photos of cars of different colors.
 As a result of training, the quality of the model reached the value = 0.9856 of the metric f1-score.

-* Technology stack used: PyTorch, Torchvision, Matplotlib.
+* Technology stack used: PyTorch, Torchvision, Matplotlib